 3. Get free checking at a bank with branches in your hometown and college’s city.

 To pay your bills with minimum hassle, you’ll need a checking account.
 Look for a free checking account that doesn’t charge minimum-balance fees.
-Find a bank with locations — or, at minimum, free ATMS — in your hometown as well as the city in which you will be attending college.
+Find a bank with locations — or, at minimum, free ATMs — in your hometown as well as the city in which you will be attending college.
 This way, you will have free access to your money no matter where you are.
-If your school has an ATM on campus, consider whether it’s smart to go with that bank.
-If you think you’ll venture to the ATM too frequently and overspend, you might want to make it more difficult to access your money by choosing an off-campus bank.

-If you can’t find a bank with locations in both cities, consider an online-only bank such as Ally, which allows you to withdraw money for free from a variety of ATMS.
-Or, try Chase, which has ATMs inside most Walgreens stores.
+If you can’t find a bank with locations in both cities, consider an online-only bank such as Ally, which allows you to withdraw money for free from a variety of ATMs.

 If your parents are willing, give them a duplicate copy of your ATM card.
 In an emergency, they can put cash in your account and you won’t have to wait for it to come through the mail.
 You can also pay back borrowed money by allowing Mom or Dad to withdraw owed funds from your account.